 While many work bags are totes, the Lana Leather Backpack is chic enough to be for both work and play.
 With a sleeve for your laptop, you’ll be organized without looking bulky.
 The black hue is another classic choice and this backpack is cute enough to pair with jeans or dresses.

 The Connie Crossbody is a must.
 Your keys, cash, phone, and lipstick will be at the ready at all times.
 Going to a fancy event?
 Sling it over your shoulder or hold it like a clutch.

 With jewelry being so small, you might be thinking “surely, I can have a lot of it because it isn’t taking up space.”
 But bear in mind that deciding on the perfect pair of earrings with an outfit can take up mental space and time.
 I’ve found it’s easier for me to have a few pieces that I really love than a bunch of pieces that I like and will only wear a couple of times a year.

 A simple pair of studs or hoops are great for everyday wear.
 They’re going to go with every outfit in your closet.
 You’ll like the Rise Studs because they’re simple, yet unique compared to other daily studs.

 The minimalist necklace is really having a moment and I’m here for it.
 The bezel-setting of the Moxie Necklace adds sparkle to any outfit and will keep the gemstone secure for years to come.

 Sometimes you want to make a statement or you’re heading to an event, so having a statement pair of earrings on hand is essential.
-The Sherri Fringe Earrings are fun and incorporate movement into your ensemble.
-The white will complement any look, but you could also opt for a pop of color with statement earrings.
+The Winona Hoops are fun and incorporate movement into your ensemble.
+The gemstones will complement any look, but you could also opt for a pop of color with statement earrings.